SandraA157/CRM-Software-Redacted-PyQt5-Version/README.md

 - MySQL Version: MySQL 8.0.36

 ## Usage
-The program simplifies data management tasks for administrators by providing intuitive interfaces for editing, deleting, importing, exporting, and printing data without requiring prior SQL database knowledge.
 Follow the steps below to use the application:
 1. Set up MySQL Details: edit the detail inside the Python script. dbhost= "your_host" dbusername="your_username"